- Overview & History

 - Borrelia’s corkscrew shape allows it to quickly bore deeply into cartilage and tissues.
-Borrelia can also form dormant cysts that is completely resistant to antibiotics; the harder you hit it, the more resistant it becomes.
+Borrelia can also form dormant cysts that make it completely resistant to antibiotics; the harder you hit it, the more resistant it becomes.

 A Natural Approach to Therapy

-This war is won slowly and incrementally.
-It is not a battle with specific microbes as much as is it an imbalance within the entire microbiome of the body (which is shifted toward opportunistic pathogens).
+Is Lyme disease curable?
+Realistically, this war is won slowly and incrementally.
+It is not a battle with specific microbes as much as it is an imbalance within the entire microbiome of the body (which has shifted toward opportunistic pathogens).

-The underlying cause is disruption of immune function caused by the microbes, but also other factors such as poor diet, toxins, and chronic stress.
+The underlying cause is disruption of immune function caused by the microbes, as well as other factors such as poor diet, toxins, and chronic stress.

 Work With Your Physician